godotengine/godot-docs/classes/class_animationtreeplayer.rst

 Brief Description
 -----------------

-Animation Player that uses a node graph for the blending.
+Animation Player that uses a node graph for blending Animations.

 Member Functions
 ----------------